All Level Yoga

 Beginning Level: Appropriate for students new to Iyengar Yoga.
 The basis of the method is taught in standing poses, Salamba Sarvangasana (shoulderstand), and other fundamental postures.

 Continuing Level: Appropriate for students who are well practiced in beginning postures including Salamba Sarvangasana (shoulderstand).
 Basic postures are refined.
 Sirsasana (headstand), full arm balance, backbends, and pranayama are introduced.
 Note: This class is appropriate for all levels of experience, however, we do recommend at least one Beginning Iyengar class before attending.

-In this slow flow class we will move at a slow and leisurely pace into poses that are fully supported blankets, blocks, bolsters, and other props; a perfect mid-day and mid-week counterbalance to the stresses of the workweek and everyday life.
+In this class we will move at a slow and leisurely pace into poses that are fully supported with blankets, blocks, bolsters, and other props; a perfect counterbalance to the stresses of the workweek and everyday life.
 Postures are held for several minutes at a time to allow you to drop with ease into a place of deep contentment.
-This class will recharge your energy tank, bringing balance to the body and peace to your mind.
+This class will recharge your energy tank, bringing balance to your body and peace to your mind.
 Note: This class is appropriate for all levels, including absolute beginners!